sfeister/sidekick-epics-docs/docs/model3/model3-bookshelf-bom.md

 ## Tools and Equipment

-You will need the following equipment:
+You will need the following tools and equipment to manufacture a Sidekick Model 3 (Bookshelf Form-Factor):

 * Laser cutter

 * 3D printer

+* Laptop/Computer (for flashing firmware to Teensy microcontrollers, and flashing SD cards for Beaglebones)

+* (Optional) Soldering iron or heat gun to apply heatshrink

+* (Optional) Voltmeter while troubleshooting

+* (Optional) 3V Power Supply while troubleshooting

+* (Optional) Oscilloscope while troubleshooting

 All other required tools are inexpensive, and are listed in the bill of materials.